cocallaw/Az-Clean-CS-CVM/README.md

 ./Fix-CVM-CS.ps1 -VMListFilePath ./vmlist.txt -AVDRGName RGNAME -RescueVMName RESCUEVMNNAME -BlankDiskName BLANKDISKNAME

-### **These templates are intended to be used as a reference and should be tested and validated to meet your specific requirements before using in a production environment.**
+### **These scripts are intended to be used as a reference and should be tested and validated to meet your specific requirements before using in a production environment.**